Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/type/model/inheritance/single-discriminator/README.md

-# SingleDiscriminator REST client library for JavaScript
+# SingleDiscriminator client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for SingleDiscriminator REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for SingleDiscriminator client.

 Illustrates inheritance with single discriminator.